What scale are 28mm war game miniatures?

 Assuming you have figures of this height, you’ll undoubtedly want tabletop scenics to on your game board.

-But if you browse the online model making shops looking burnt out buildings and the like you’ll find they are measured not in mm but scales – 1:76, 1:72, 1:36 and 1:24 are common.
+But if you browse the online model-making shops looking for burnt-out buildings and the like you’ll find they are measured not in mm but in scales – 1:76, 1:72, 1:36 and 1:24 are common.
 How do these relate to the 28mm of your miniatures?

 28 goes into 1826.26 roughly 65 times (1826.26/28) so a typical IRL person is approximately 65 times larger than a 28mm figure which gives a model scale of 1:65.

 Unfortunately, there aren’t many military models made to a scale of 1:65.

 Instead, the closest alternative common military modelling scales are 1:60 and 1:76 scales.